 The penalties depend on the specific charge and, often, the details of what happened.
 In general, you can expect penalties that include all of the following:

-- Completely repaying the total amount of the fraud
+- The obligation to completely repay the total amount of the fraud

-- In addition, paying enormous fines—which may run over $100,000 or may be millions of dollars depending on the case
+- Payment of fines beyond the reimbursement penalties (these fines often run over $100,000 and may reach millions of dollars depending on the case)

 The penalties can also be “enhanced” or made worse under certain conditions.
-You may expect to see enhanced sentences, for example, if the offense was committed by a corporation rather than an individual; if the number of victims was very large; or if the total amount of the loss was greater than a million dollars.
+You may expect to see enhanced sentences, for example, if the offense was committed by a corporation rather than an individual.
+This can also occur if the number of victims was very large or if the total amount of the loss was greater than a million dollars.